wchongmh/wchongmh.github.io/_projects/venturi-nozzle.md

     </h2>

     <div class="project-description">
-      <p>The investigation utilized a Venturi nozzle with 338mm² inlet area reducing to 84mm² at the throat.
-Pressure measurements were taken at three critical points using the HM 150.13 module's manometer system, with water flow rates controlled between 0.00031-0.00042 m³/s.</p>
+      <p>The investigation employed a Venturi nozzle with an inlet area of 338 mm², narrowing to 84 mm² at the throat, to measure water flow rates at 20 °C. Pressure readings were recorded at three key locations using the manometer system of the HM 150.13 module.
+Water flow rates were regulated within the range of 0.00031 to 0.00042 m³/s.</p>
     </div>

     <div class="image-comparison">